 - Clean the turkey platter and other serving dishes and utensils.
 Use post-it notes to define the foods to be placed in each serving platter and bowl.

-- Plan accordingly.
-(Turkey Thawing Hints from the National Turkey Federation)
+- Plan accordingly. (“How to Safely Thaw Your Turkey” from the National Turkey Federation)

 3 days ahead:

-- If you are using fresh flowers or fruits for the table arrangements, they should be purchased today and the table
+- If you are using fresh flowers or fruits for the table arrangements, they should be purchased today.

 2 days ahead:

 - Make pumpkin pies, pumpkin cheesecake, rolls, and breads and cornbread or biscuits for the turkey dressing/stuffing.